What is a Bill and Account Collector?

-There were about 305,700 jobs for Bill and Account Collector in 2016 (in the United States).
+In the United States, there were 305,700 jobs for Bill and Account Collector in 2016.
 There is little to no growth in job opportunities for Bill and Account Collector.
-There will be an estimated 30,200 positions for Bill Collector per year.
+Due to new job openings and attrition, there will be an average of 30,200 job openings in this field each year.

 The states with the most job growth for Bill Collector are Utah, Maryland, and Tennessee.
 Watch out if you plan on working in Illinois, Maine, or Alabama.
 These states have the worst job growth for this type of profession.